- This commment is unpublished.· 19/10/2022@claudia Hello Claudia,

 Pedro Abraham Valdelomar Pinto was a famous Peruvian writer leaving us some of the most beautiful Peruvian narrations, short stories, plays for theaters, essays and chronicles; and for his time even some quite daring writings.
 He was a regular at the famous Palais Concert, a café and the center for regular meetings of Lima's intellectual scene; and here he made the well-known statement: "Perú is Lima, Lima is the Jirón de la Unión, the Jirón de la Unión is the Palais Concert and the Palais Concert... that's me!"

-Valdelomar was born on the 16th of April 1888 in Ica as the son of Anfilóquio Valdelomar and Carolina Pinto.
-He spent his early childhood in Pisco and most probably that influenced his stories and poems.
-At the age of 5 he came to Lima, where he visited the National College 'Nuestra Señora de Guadelupe'.
+Valdelomar was born in April 1888 (most probably either on the 16th or 27th) in Ica as the son of Anfilóquio Valdelomar and Carolina Pinto.
+He spent his early childhood in Pisco which is said to have influenced his stories and poems.
+At the age of 5, he came to Lima, where he visited the National College 'Nuestra Señora de Guadelupe'.

 In cooperation with José Carlos Mariátegui Valdelomar wrote the biography of Doña Francisca Zubiaga Bernales de Gamarra 'La Mariscala' (the Female Marshal) in 1914, which later was put on stage.
 He authored 'Cuentos Chinos' (Chinese Fairy Tales), 'Cuentos Yanquis' and other stories; all released under the title 'Los Hijos del Sol' (Sons of the Sun).
 In 1916 he founded and managed the magazine 'Colónida' where Valdelomar published his stories next to articles of the intellectual Peruvian writers.
 In 1917 he was awarded with the competition prize of the 'Circle of Journalists' for his essay 'La Psicología del Gallinazo' (The Psychology of the Vulture).